gb999/advent-of-code-2023/day8/day8.md

 I learned not to enter git commands which I don't understand...

 My solution to this problem was using some hash tables.
+In part 2, the least common multiple was used.